goschtl/zope/megrok.quarry/trunk/README.txt

 As of 0.9dev, Grok has no way of associating different views with different skins.
 MEGROK.QUARRY is an implementation of skins, layers and template re-use.
 It is useable today and based on discussions from the mailing list.

-It is hoped these new directives and grokkers will be considered for inclusion in the core one day.
+There is nothing here that can't already be done in Zope3, this just simplifies the registration the Grok way.

+** CAUTION: This package is considered highly experimental.
+That means it will change quite often.
+Hopefully some gems can be mined out of these proofs of concept. :)

 Change Log
 ----------

+* 0.2 Bug fixes - restrict zc.catalog to 1.1.1, update setup.py, remove
+  stray render method in quarry.View, fix urls in demo

+  Add Set, Value, DatetimeValue, DatetimeSet from zc.catalog

+  Add quarry.ContentProvider - viewlets are content providers managed by a viewlet manager.
+A content provider then, is registered _directly_ to a view.

 * 0.1 initial checkin